PhilTanner/wppt-emailer/README.txt

 # wppt-emailer (WordPress Phil Tanner's Emailer)

-Yet another WordPress plugin that helps resolve email woes.
+Yet another WordPress plugin that helps diagnose and resolve email woes.

+Note: Uses 3rd party app Ghost Inspector (see below) and embeds a jQuery stylesheet from Google's CDN for use within the admin tool.

 ## Getting Started